Skip to main content

 Unlike a bachelor’s degree, a master’s degree narrows your focus to one particular area of study.

-Some graduate schools also offer a Master of Fine Arts (MFA), a terminal degree for those wishing to teach writing, studio art, or other fine arts.
+Some graduate schools also offer a Master of Fine Arts (MFA), a terminal degree for those wishing to teach writing, studio art or other fine arts.
+(Note: SNHU currently only offers an MFA in Creative Writing.)

 "Going after my master's helped me even before I had completed the program," he said.

-An icon of a certificate with a star.Whether or not you should pursue a master’s degree after you earn your undergraduate degree is highly dependent on your field and career goals.
-However, some seek a master's degree to boost their earning power.
-According to the U.S. Bureau of Labor Statistics (BLS), the median weekly earnings of someone holding a master’s degree in 2022 was $1,661.* In comparison, this is more than 15.9% higher than the $1,432 average median weekly salary earned by those with a bachelor's degree in 2022, according to BLS.*
+According to the U.S. Bureau of Labor Statistics (BLS), the median weekly earnings of someone holding a master’s degree in 2023 was $1,737.* In comparison, this is more than 16% higher than the $1,493 average median weekly salary earned by those with a bachelor's degree in 2023, according to BLS.*

 It’s important to understand that your earnings will vary widely depending on what occupation you enter.

-Keep in mind some professions may require you to have a master’s degree, and be sure to research all the job requirements for whichever role you plan to pursue.
+Keep in mind some professions may require you to have a master’s degree, and be sure to explore the job requirements for whichever role you plan to pursue.

 The good news is that you can start a master’s degree any time after you earn your bachelor’s degree, whether you decide to take a few months off or begin classes again more than a decade later.